What Is Art? The Definition of Art Analyzed

-There is no universally accepted art definition, it remains an eternal question.
-Since art is not an object but rather a subject, it still sparks heated debates among culturalists and philosophers.
-You can compare art to love, both are similarly hard to determine because of abstraction and subjectivity.
+There is no universally accepted art definition, it remains a question.
+Art is not an object but rather a subject.
+You can compare art to love, both are similarly hard to determine because of their abstraction and subjectivity.
+Nevertheless, it is possible to explore an estimated definition of art.
+And this is what we are going to do in this article.

 “The making of objects, images, music, etc. that are beautiful or that express feelings.”Cambridge Dictionary